robgonnella/releasaurus/book/src/why-releasaurus.md

 - **[release-plz](https://release-plz.ieni.dev/)**

 We're grateful for these tools and the problems they solved.
-Releasaurus builds upon their innovations while addressing the gaps that remained.
+Releasaurus builds upon their innovations while implementing our own solutions to address the gaps that remained.

 ## When to Choose Releasaurus